Skip to Content

 Elective Rotations

-These are routine electives available.
-Additional electives can be pursued within the VA or other non-VA facilities pending resident interest and preceptor availability.
+Various electives can be pursued within the VA or other non-VA facilities pending resident interest and preceptor availability.
+Please speak to current residents, and RPD/RPC for active elective opportunities available.

 Residents can elect to precept a student or PGY1 resident on rotation, or repeat a core rotation with a precepting emphasis, depending on availability and rotation schedule.
 Residents also have various opportunities to assist with pharmacy student trainings and teaching didactics at the University of Utah College of Pharmacy (Psychopharmacology) and College of Social Work (Neurochemistry of substance use disorders) throughout the year depending on resident interest.